 If you find the technique I demonstrate too difficult to do, then I suggest that you use a low stool to help you reach into the washer or dryer.
 If the reach causes you to go into flexion, I recommend that you use a reacher.
 In fact. for most people, I recommend that they use a reacher.

 2. Use a Pad or Folded Carpet to Protect Your Knees

 If you are able to kneel without experiencing discomfort, I recommend that you use a pad or a folded carpet to protect your knees.

 3. Lift the Basket with Good Form

-Once you unload — whether you’re doing it on one knee or both, as I just demonstrated — once you have unloaded you can take that basket, keep it in close, hinge from your hips so you’re sticking your butt out, and place that basket onto the thigh.
+Once you unload the dryer or washer — whether you’re doing it on one knee or both — keep the basket close to your body, hinge from your hips (your butt should be sticking out), and place the basket onto your thigh for support.

 4. Use Your Hand to Support You as You Stand Up

 Position one of your your hands so that you can help yourself up.
 Done properly, this will take the load off your knee.
 Use your hand and arm strength as a leverage to lift yourself off the knee with the basket close to your body.

 5. Turn Your Feet in the Direction of Your Body

 At all times and with all loads, turn your feet in the direction that you point your body.